sabifo4/sabifo4.github.io/01_about.md

 # __Society Memberships__

    * **SRUK/CERU** - Society of Spanish Researchers in the UK  *(Nov 2017 - Present)*
-      Member of the SRUK/CERU London working group since 2017 and [**secretary of the SRUK/CERU London constituency**](https://sruk.org.uk/constituencies/london/) since 2019. [**London press officer and SRUK/CERU blog editor**](https://sruk.org.uk/about-us/the-team/press-department/) since 2018 in the press department and [**co-editor-in-chief of the SRUK/CERU blog**](https://sruk.org.uk/blog/) since 2019 in the blog department.
+      Member of the SRUK/CERU London working group since 2017 and former secretary of the [SRUK/CERU London constituency (2019-2021)](https://sruk.org.uk/constituencies/london/).
+Member of the Press Department since 2018, [**co-editor-in-chief of the SRUK/CERU blog**](https://sruk.org.uk/initiatives/public-engagement/sruk-blog/) since 2019, and [**director of the Press department**](https://sruk.org.uk/teams/press-department-backstage/) and website manager since 2021.
    * **SSB** – Society of Systematic Biologists *(Jan 2018 - Present)*
    * **SSE** – Society for the Study of Evolution *(Feb 2019 - Present)*